ericghara/regex/README.md

 # regex
-This is just an handy place for me to paste regexes that might be useful in the future.
+This is just an handy place for me to archive regexes I <em>programmed</em>, that might be useful in the future.

 <ul>
     <li>A single line consisting only of q, not case sensitive 😛<pre>^[Q|q]$<pre></li>